 Health care benefits for active City employees, retired employees, and surviving spouses are administered by the City's Health Service System (the "Health Service System").
 The System also administers heath care benefits to the San Francisco Unified School District and San Francisco Community College District.
 Annual benefits costs are funded on a current basis primarily from contributions made during that year by the City, its active employees, retired employees and surviving spouses.
 The City contributions are funded from available resources on a pay-as-you-go basis.
-For Fiscal Year 2003-2004, the City contributed approximately \$279 million for benefit costs.
+For fiscal year 2003-04, the City contributed approximately \$279.0 million for benefit costs.
 Of this amount, approximately \$72.2 million were for post-retirement health care benefits for approximately 14,500 retired City employees.
-The contributions of the City to the Health Service System are determined by a Charter provision based on similar contributions made by the ten most populous counties in the State, not including the City and County of San Francisco.
+The contributions made by the ten most populous counties in the State, not including the City and County of San Francisco.